-Clinician group input was submitted by two clinician groups - CGOEN and OH-CCO GI DAC.
+Clinician group input was submitted by 2 clinician groups - CGOEN and OH-CCO GI DAC.
 Input provided by the CGOEN and the OH-CCO GI DAC collated insights from 8 and 2 clinicians, respectively.
-The clinical groups noted that the are currently limited treatment options for patients with HER2 positive gastric or GEJ cancers, with poor outcomes.
-The clinician from CGOEN noted that the treatment of HER2 positive gastric cancer has not improved in more than a decade and that immunotherapy is currently only available for patients who are HER2-negative.
-Based on the input from the OH-CCO GI DAC, the prolonging of OS is the main treatment goal for this patient population.
-According to input from the CGOEN, patients best suited for treatment with pembrolizumab are those with a PD-L1 CPS of 1 or more as determined by a validated test.
-Based on input from the CGOEN, response to treatment should be based on routine imaging (during timed intervals for objective assessment), as well as patient preference, tolerability, and quality of life.
-Both clinician groups suggested that patients should be evaluated on a regular basis for clinical response and toxicity per current treatment standards.
-Both clinician groups agreed that the decision to continue or discontinue treatment with pembrolizumab should be based on patient preference, side-effects (including life-threatening immune-related adverse event), radiologic or clinical disease progression or treatment response, and patient reported symptoms and well-being.
-While input from the CGOEN suggested that said pembrolizumab should be administered in oncology centers, the clinical experts consulted by CADTH noted that pembrolizumab could be safely administered in a hospital or an outpatient clinic.
+The clinical groups noted that there are currently limited treatment options for patients with HER2-positive gastric or GEJ cancers, with poor outcomes.
+The clinician from CGOEN indicated that the treatment of HER2-positive gastric cancer has not improved in more than a decade and that immunotherapy is currently only available for patients who are HER2-negative.
+Based on the OH-CCO GI DAC input, prolonging OS is the main treatment goal for this patient population.
+According to input from the CGOEN, patients best suited for treatment with pembrolizumab are those with a PD-L1 CPS of 1 or more, as determined by a validated test.
+Based on input from the CGOEN, response to treatment should be based on routine imaging (during timed intervals for objective assessment), as well as patient preference, tolerability, and QoL.
+Both clinician groups suggested that patients should be evaluated regularly for clinical response and toxicity per current treatment standards.
+Both clinician groups agreed that the decision to continue or discontinue treatment with pembrolizumab should be based on patient preference, side effects (including life-threatening immune-related AEs), radiologic or clinical disease progression or treatment response, and patient-reported symptoms and wellbeing.
+While input from the CGOEN suggested that said pembrolizumab should be administered in oncology centres, the clinical experts consulted by CADTH noted that pembrolizumab could be safely administered in a hospital or an outpatient clinic.